wilbaker/VFSForGit/CONTRIBUTING.md

   Unit tests tagged with `ExceptionExpected` are not executed when run with a debugger attached.
 This attribute prevents developers from having to keep continuing the unit tests each time the debugger catches an exception.

-- *Add new unit & functional tests when making changes*

-  Comprehensive tests are essential for maintaining the health and quality of the product.

 - *Use a `mock` prefix for absolute file system paths and URLs*

   The unit tests should not touch the real file system nor should they reach out to any real URLs.
 By using  `mock:\\` and `mock://` for paths/URLs it ensures that any product code that is (incorrectly) not using a mock will not interact with the real file system or attempt to contact a real URL.

-- *Functional tests are black-box tests, and should not consume any VFS4G product code*

-  Keeping the code separate helps ensure that bugs in the product code do not compromise the integrity of the functional tests.

-For more details on writing tests see [Authoring Tests](https://github.com/Microsoft/VFSForGit/blob/master/AuthoringTests.md)